Earth Loop Impedance Testing

 In order to ensure the operation of the protective devices within the installation (such as MCB`s), the Earth Fault Loop Impedance value must be measured at the furthest point of the circuit and compared with the requirements found in BS 7671.
 If the measured value is higher than the it is allowed in BS 7671, than the circuit is not safe.

 How to test External Earth Fault Loop Impedance (Ze)?

 `Ze` is a measurement of the external earth fault impedance of the installation.
 It is the measured resistance of the supply transformer winding, the supply phase conductor, and the erath return path of the supply.

 `Ze` can be obtained by enquiry to the electricity supplier or by direct measurement at the supply.
-On the City and Guilds 2394 and 2395 practical assessment you will be required to obtain the value of `Ze` by direct measurement.
+On the C&G 2391 practical assessment you will be required to obtain the value of `Ze` by direct measurement.